3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Unity has two kinds of file that it can use to import 3D models.
 The first is exported 3D file formats and the second is application files from 3D Editors.

-The exported 3D file formats that Unity uses are: .FBX, .dxf, .obj, .3DS, and.dae.
+The exported 3D file formats that Unity uses are: .FBX, .dxf, .obj, .3DS, and .dae.
 The benefit to these kinds of files are that they tend to be smaller than the application files and export only the data you will be using.
-These types of files are  more generalized and are more easily generated programatically due to them not being proprietary to a certain piece of premium software.
+These types of files are  more generalized and are more easily generated programmatically due to them not being proprietary to a certain piece of premium software.

 The applications that unity accepts files from are: Blender, Cinema4D, Cheetah3D, Lightwave, Maya, Max, and Modo.
-These kinda of files tend to be simpler in terms of usability, especially since Unity will re-import the model every time the user saves the file.
+These kind of files tend to be simpler in terms of usability, especially since Unity will re-import the model every time the user saves the file.
 But they also tend to be larger when compared with exported files due to data bloating which is commonly found within 3D modeling software, which can cause a slowdown of Unity.
 The proprietary software used to create the file must also be owned and licensed on the computer in which it's being used.